Johnson sparks outrage by saying ‘getting Brexit done’ would honour Jo Cox

 Boris Johnson provoked gasps in the Commons and was widely condemned after claiming the best way to honour murdered MP Jo Cox would be to “get Brexit done”.

-The Prime Minister’s remark came after several MPs drew upon the memory of Ms Cox when urging him to curb his “violent” and “dangerous” language.
+The Prime Minister’s remark came after several MPs drew upon the memory of Mrs Cox when urging him to curb his “violent” and “dangerous” language.

 Liberal Democrat leader Jo Swinson described the PM’s words as “sickening” and appeared to fight back tears as she revealed she has reported to police a threat against her child.